Skip to main content

 #

-Before your trip ends, make sure you’ve eaten these:
+Before your trip ends, make sure you’ve had these.
+I’m genuinely serious about all ten.

-1. Souvlaki — Grilled meat in pita (the perfect street food)
+1. Souvlaki — Grilled meat in pita (the perfect street food, and I could eat it daily)

-3. Greek salad (Horiatiki) — With real feta, not crumbled
+3. Greek salad (Horiatiki) — With a thick slab of real feta, not crumbled

-6. Fava — Yellow split pea puree (not fava beans)
+6. Fava — Yellow split pea puree (not fava beans, confusingly)

 Street Food & Quick Bites